nestoralfaro/pbi-scenario-one/README.md

 - Please create a data visualization using a medium of your choice to show the price moves and highlight any abnormal price moves.

 ## Available Scripts
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), [Chakra UI](https://v2.chakra-ui.com/docs/components), and [Recharts](https://recharts.org/en-US/api).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), [Chakra UI](https://v2.chakra-ui.com/docs/components), [Recharts](https://recharts.org/en-US/api), and an [Open Source ChatGPT-like LLM](https://github.com/PawanOsman/ChatGPT).
 In the project directory, you can run:

 ### `npm start`
 Runs the app in the development mode.<br />